 Content Area Requirements

-For those pursuing the middle childhood, adolescent/young adult, and multi-age license, coursework is required in the specific teaching field(s).
+For those pursuing the middle childhood and adolescent/young adult licenses, coursework is required in the specific teaching field.
 These requirements are determinded during individual transcript evaluation.
 Additional coursework in the content area(s) may be required.

-Praxis II Assessments: Successful completion of the appropriate Praxis Assessments is required for licensure.
-Candidates for the middle child, adolescent/young adult, and multi-age licenses must pass the Praxis Assessments in the teaching content area(s) prior to entering the student teaching/internship semester.
+State Licensure Exams: Successful completion of the appropriate State Licensure Exam is required for licensure.
+Candidates for the middle child and adolescent/young adult licenses must pass the exam in the teaching content area(s) prior to entering the student teaching/internship semester.
 The Principles of Teaching and Learning for the appropriate grade band must be successfully completed before applying for state licensure.

 For full acceptance to the M.Ed. programs, an applicant must have: